youennmerel/fmri_pipeline_playground/processing_stream.md

     %% INFERENCE NOTES

+    roi_note@{ shape: comment, label: "Define Regions Of Interests on which to focus inference.
+    Reduce the volume searched for activation (small volume correction)"}

+    }

     voxel_wise_note@{ shape: comment, label: "Each voxel is tested individually"}

     cluster_wise_note@{ shape: comment, label: "Connected clusters of activated voxels are tested"}